jensclund/FlightBonus/README.md

-Programming excersize related to inheritance in IDATT2001.
+Programming exercise related to inheritance in IDATT2001.